matijapiskorec/archlinux-usb/vim.md

-Create a split window with an unnamed buffer: `:new` Create a vertically split window with an unnamed buffer: `:vnew` Open an unnamed buffer in a current window: `:enew` Open an unnamed buffer in a new tab: `:tabnew`
-Open a buffer available in memory: `:b [BUFFER NAME]` Go to next/previous buffer: `:bn,` `:bp`
+Create a split window with an unnamed buffer: `:new` Create a vertically split window with an unnamed buffer: `:vnew` Open an unnamed buffer in a current window: `:enew` Open a buffer available in memory: `:b [BUFFER NAME]` Go to next/previous buffer: `:bn,` `:bp`
 Delete a buffer (close a file): `:bd`
 List all available buffers in memory: `:buffers`
+Set all buffers as hidden: `:set hidden`

+## Tabs

+Tabs are just a way of viewing buffers.
+Split arrangement is preserved for tabs.

+Open an unnamed buffer in a new tab: `:tabnew`
+Close tab: `:tabclose`
+Go to next tab (in normal mode): `gt`
+Go to previous tab (in normal mode): `gT`

 ## Powerline and Airline status line